• Home

 All characters appearing in this work are fictitious.
 Any resemblance to real persons, living or dead, is purely coincidental.

-Data warehousing, what is she like?
+Data warehousing, what is it like?

 All Data: It’s about statistics